 Things to do in Alicante Old Town, Spain in one day

-Yes, Alicante is totally worth visiting, especially its Old Town.
+Yes, Alicante is worth visiting, especially its Old Town.
 Narrow cobbled streets full of old white adorable houses decorated in flowers, spectacular views from the castle, relaxing time on the beaches with calming sea views, vivid nightlife – Alicante has it all, and even more.
-Maybe this city didn’t steal our hearts like Altea, Finestrat or Calpe, but we found it very pleasant to discover.
+Maybe this city didn’t steal our hearts like Altea, Finestrat, or Calpe, but we found it very pleasant to discover.

-Alicante is best known for its super charming hilltop Santa Cruz District which is the oldest part of the city, the 9th-century Santa Barbara Caste from which you can admire spectacular panoramic views over Alicante and Costa Blanca, a very unique street full of huge mushrooms with faces – Mushroom Street, several beautiful beaches and very vivid nightlife.
+Alicante is best known for its super charming hilltop Santa Cruz District which is the oldest part of the city, the 9th-century Santa Barbara Castle from which you can admire spectacular panoramic views over Alicante and Costa Blanca, a very unique street full of huge mushrooms with faces – Mushroom Street, several beautiful beaches and very vivid nightlife.

 Alicante is a perfect destination for a one-day trip, great weekends, and even a home base for longer stays to slowly discover Costa Blanca.
-Without rushing we managed to see all we wanted in Alicante Old Town in one day.
+Without rushing, we managed to see all we wanted in Alicante Old Town in one day.
 But if you want to know the city even better, we recommend staying for at least 3 days.

-Yes, for those who are fit and have no problems with walking uphills and on the stairs.
-Those who might have problems with that should stay closer to lower parts of the city like Promenade Explanada or Mushroom Street.
-Reaching places like Santa Barbara Caste, Santa Cruz District or Monte Tossal Park might require the assistance of public transport or a taxi in that case.
+Yes, for those who are fit and have no problems with walking uphills and on stairs.
+Those who might have problems with that should stay closer to the lower parts of the city, like Promenade Explanada or Mushroom Street.
+Reaching places like Santa Barbara Caste, Santa Cruz District, or Monte Tossal Park might require the assistance of public transport or a taxi in that case.

 Hard to say, depends on your preferences.
 Both places are very popular holiday destinations on Costa Blanca, both well known for many tourist attractions and their vivid nightlife with parties lasting up to the early morning hours.
-We prefer Benidorm (probably because we lived there for 7 weeks and had a better chance to get to know it), but it’s best to visit both cities and form your own opinion.
+We prefer Benidorm (probably because we lived there for 10 weeks and had a better chance to get to know it), but it’s best to visit both cities and form your own opinion.

 Things to do in Alicante Old Town